zix99/rare/docs/expressions.md

 **Format Auto-Detection:**

 If the format argument is ommitted or set to "auto", it will attempt to resolve the format of the time.
-If the format is unable to be resolved, it bust be specific manually with a format below, or a custom format.
+If the format is unable to be resolved, it must be specific manually with a format below, or a custom format.

 If ommitted: The first seen date will determine the format for all dates going forward (faster) If "auto":   The date format will always be auto-detected.
 This can be used if the date could be in different formats (slower)